 Deadline and Notification

-Applicants will be notified of the results of their application by mid-September.
+Applicants will be notified of the results of their application by the end of August.

 To help you prepare, view or download the 2014 application questions.